reganjohnd/Association_Rule_Mining-Market_Basket_Analysis/README.md

 #### I perform pre-processing on the transactional data to prepare it for the implementation of the apriori algorithm.
 This provides an output of ferquent itemsets with their associated support, confidence and lift values.<br/><br/>I use scatterplot and bubble visualisations to understand the interaction between these variables.<br/>I am able to narrow down the support, confidence and lift values of interest based on the bubble chart which leaves us with a reasonable list of itemsets.<br/><br/>

 ### Output
-#### A list of product groupings which are most likely to be sold together
+#### A list of product groupings which are most likely to be sold together.